opendistro/for-elasticsearch-docs/docs/elasticsearch/bucket-agg.md

 }
 ```

-### histogram, date_histogram
+## histogram, date_histogram

-The `histogram` aggregation bucket documents based on a specified interval.
+The `histogram` aggregation buckets documents based on a specified interval.

 With histogram aggregations, you can visualize the distributions of values in a given range of documents very easily.
 Now Elasticsearch doesn’t give you back an actual graph of course, that’s what Kibana is for.
 But it'll give you the JSON response that you can use to construct your own graph.
 Lets say we want to bucket the `number_of_bytes` field by 10,000 intervals: